 Scroll down to find out more about each service

-They'll also enable you to access foreign Netflix catalogues and stream in safety (although that might be less vital for your work).
+They'll also enable you to access foreign Netflix catalogues and stream in safety (although that might be more of an out-of-work perk).
 Still not clear?
 At the bottom of the page you'll find a more in-depth look at what a VPN is and why you might need one.

 VPNs have exploded in popularity in the past few years, and there now an awful lot of services to choose between.
-To avoid being overwhelmed, we've put together this list of the best VPNs in 2019, geared specifically at the needs of creative professionals.
-We've researched and tested all the major services, to give an objective overview of your options.
+This list of the best VPNs in 2019 is geared specifically at the needs of creative professionals.
+We've researched and tested all the major services to give an objective overview of your options.
 You'll also find detailed notes, key information and specs on each to help you choose the one that's right one for you.

 What's the best VPN service in 2019?

 The best VPN service in 2019 is ExpressVPN, thanks to impressive speed, unblocking, privacy options and excellent customer service.
-The second best VPN is NordVPN, for its speedy performance and rock-solid security.
-And is third place is IPVanish – a reliable option that handles P2P and torrenting particularly well.
-For a closer look at our picks for the best VPNs, plus details of what each on offers, read on.
+If that doesn't float your boat, check out the second best VPN: NordVPN.
+This service boasts speedy performance and rock-solid security.
+And in third place is IPVanish – a reliable option that handles P2P and torrenting especially well.
+For a closer look at our picks for the best VPNs, plus details of what each service offers, read on.